Ianica/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The eleventh file is the automation of the command chomd --reference=filename filename The twelveth file is the automation of the command chmod -R a+x .
-The thirteenth file is the automation of the command mkdir -m751
+The thirteenth file is the automation of the command mkdir -m751 The fourteenth file is the automation of the command chgrp group owner filename